JuliaML/MLLabelUtils.jl/docs/api/interface.rst

    output encoding `new_encoding`.
 This means that the convertion happens on the fly when an element of the resulting mapped array is accessed.
-   This resulting mapped array will we even be writeable unless `src_encoding` is :class:`LabelEnc.OneVsRest`.
+   This resulting mapped array will even be writeable, unless `src_encoding` is :class:`LabelEnc.OneVsRest`.

    Note that both encodings are expected to be vector-based, meaning that this method does not work for :class:`LabelEnc.OneOfK`.
-   It does, however, support broadcasting.

    :param LabelEncoding dst_encoding: The desired vector-based output
                                       encoding.

-   :param Any src_label: The input label one wants to convert.
-It is
+   :param AbstractVector vec: The input targets that one wants to
+                              convert using `dst_encoding`.
-                         expected to be consistent with `src_encoding`.
+                              It is expected to be consistent with `src_encoding`.

    :param LabelEncoding src_encoding: A vector-based label-encoding
                                       that is assumed to have produced